Melbourne Natural Medicine Clinic can help relieve the symptoms and side effects of dysbiosis. Find out more by reading on.

 Involves taking a urine sample and having it laboratory tested for abnormal levels of acids commonly produced by bacteria.
 If levels are noticeably high, it could indicate a bacterial imbalance that could point to dysbiosis.

 The hydrogen breath test involves breathing into a special balloon or tube immediately after drinking a sugar-based solution.
-A specialising analyst can ascertain whether or not there are certain gases produced by bacteria that would indicate the presence of dysbiosis.
+An analyst can ascertain whether or not there are certain gases produced by bacteria that would indicate the presence of dysbiosis.

 It seems that dysbiosis is becoming increasingly linked to a vast range of illnesses and health conditions.
 While research hasn’t always been conclusive, there are nevertheless a growing number of associations between dysbiosis and:

-If you suspect you may have dysbiosis and want to arrange testing, book an appointment with Melbourne Natural Medicine Clinic today.
-In addition to testing and treating dysbiosis, we also offer a wide variety of natural therapies in Melbourne, including acupuncture for labour induction.
-Providing trusted and reliable TCM Melbourne wide, book an appointment with us today for safe acupuncture treatment and more.
+If you suspect you may have dysbiosis and want to arrange a gut microbiome test in Melbourne or any other type of dysbiosis testing, contact Melbourne Natural Medicine Clinic today.
+In addition to testing and treating dysbiosis, we also offer a wide variety of natural therapies in Melbourne, including acupuncture.
+Providing trusted TCM Melbourne wide, book an appointment with us today for safe acupuncture treatment and more.